 American mezzo and actress Karla Burns died on 4 June, aged sixty-six in Wichita, Kansas.
 Born in the same city on 24 December 1954 into a musical family, she played clarinet and sang in the school choir.
 She studied Music Education and Theater Performance at Wichita State University, appearing in various productions including Bernstein's Mass and The Threepenny Opera, touring Europe with the university choir and making her professional stage debut whilst still a student.
 Her performances as Queenie in Jerome Kern's Show Boat from 1981 onwards defined her future career, winning her several awards for her appearances in the Houston Grand Opera production, capturing the attention of Egyptian audiences at Cairo Opera House and winning her the Laurence Olivier Award for her part in the 1989 Opera North / Royal Shakespeare Company revival in the UK.
 Later successes included Addie in Regina by Marc Blitzstein, and Lily in Gershwin's Porgy and Bess.
 She also appeared on TV and in many Shakespeare productions, and continued to perform until 2020.

 Russian harpsichordist, organist, pianist, writer, broadcaster, music historian and teacher Alexander Maykapar died on 1 June, aged seventy-four.

-Posted 1 July 2021 by Keith Bramich
+Posted 1 July 2021 and last updated 8 October 2021 by Keith Bramich